rohit1039/rohit1039/README.md

 - 🚀 I’m a full-stack engineer
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: To be a MERN stack developer
 - ⚡ Fun fact: I love to code and sing

 ### Languages and Tools: